 Current research documents the role prior knowledge plays in learning.
 What the learner already knows, gaps in knowledge, and misconceptions, all influence the understanding of new information.
 The articles and websites below discuss research in this area and present ways instructors can use students’ prior knowledge in teaching.

 “What They Don’t Know Can Hurt Them: The Role of Prior Knowledge in Learning,” Marilla Svinicki, University of Texas.
+From Essays on Teaching Excellence, Vol. 5, No. 4, 1993-94.

 Examines the role prior knowledge plays in helping students understand and organize new information.
 Discusses the importance of gathering information on students’ prior knowledge, gaps, or misconceptions, and describes ways to use students’ prior knowledge when presenting new information.
+Linked with permission of the POD Network.

 “Learning in Interactive Environments: Prior Knowledge and New Experience,” Jeremy Roschelle, University of Massachusetts, Dartmouth.